-The Hawaiian Islands are home to plants and animals found nowhere else in the world, and to Native Hawaiian communities still honor many of their traditional practices.
+The Hawaiian Islands are home to plants and animals found nowhere else in the world, and to Native Hawaiian communities still honor their traditional practices.

 Founded in 1988, the Mid-Pacific regional office, located in Honolulu, Hawaiʻi, works on a range of environmental and community health issues, including:

-- Ensuring water is a public trust, not private property.
-Corporate water users are diverting public water for private profit—and sucking Hawaiʻi’s rivers and streams dry.
-The Mid-Pacific regional office has fought for decades to restore stream flow on behalf of local and Native Hawaiian communities.
-In 2000, Mid-Pacific attorneys helped establish a critical national precedent that recognizes water as a public trust, not private property—a tool we continue to use in our ongoing campaign to uphold public and Native Hawaiian rights to flowing water.
+Companies from Hawaiʻi’s plantation past are diverting public water for private profit, draining rivers and streams dry.
+The Mid-Pacific regional office has fought for decades to restore stream flows on behalf of local and Native Hawaiian communities.
+As a result, we have established widely renowned precedent that water is a public trust, not private property—a tool we continue to use in our ongoing campaign to uphold public and Native Hawaiian rights to flowing water.